If your contract doesn't allow lay off or short-time working

 You might be able to claim benefits while you look for a new job, like Universal Credit - check what benefits you can get on GOV.UK.

 If you get Universal Credit or Working Tax Credits already, you might be able to get a higher amount.

 You should report any change that might affect your benefits quickly - you'll lose out if you delay.

 Tax while you’re laid off or on short-time working

 A drop in your income means you’ll pay less tax.
 You might even get a tax refund.

-If you’re laid off and claim Jobseeker's Allowance or Income Support, you can claim a tax refund at the end of the tax year.
+If you’re laid off and claim Jobseeker's Allowance, you can claim a tax refund at the end of the tax year.

 If there’s a gap between you getting another job, you may get a tax refund through your wages from your new employer.